Columbia County's center for culture & the performing arts in Southeast Washington

 Fri. & Sat.
 7:30 pm Sunday 3:00 pm Tuesday 6:30 pm (not 7:30) All regular movie tickets are sold at the door, open seating, no reservations.

 to help sell concessions, and help clean up after.
-You get a free movie, soda and popcorn if you stay and clean up.
-Please contact Debbie at 382-1380 Sarah Shutters, the Director of this year's The Sound Of Music, has been selected for the Rising Star Youth Award.
-In this photo Sarah (center left) had just been notified by Kol Medina (right) from BMCF.
-The formal presentation will be in March.
-Sarah is in costume because she was filling in for a sick cast member that day.
+You get a free movie, soda and popcorn if you agree to stay and clean up.
+Please contact Debbie at 382-1380 Sarah Shutters, the Director of our 2022 production The Sound Of Music, was selected for the Rising Star Youth Award 2023 for Philanthropy by Blue Mountain Community Foundation.
+In these photos Sarah has just been presented the award by Kol Medina from BMCF.
+The formal presentation was made at a banquet March 3, 2023.

 Click HERE to view the Liberty Theater Closure/Cancellation Policy, and No-Refund Policy.